 Not a banana body shape?
 Check out our guide to:

+If you don’t happen to fall within the banana shape category, take our body shape quiz to find out.
 It is important to note that you may fall between two body shapes and there is no rule that states you belong in only one category of body shape.